WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an9/an9.7.pli.md

 ---
-title: Sutavāsutta - To Sutavā
+title: Sutavā sutta - To Sutavā
 description: The Buddha explains to Sutavā, the wanderer, that an arahant is incapable of transgressing in nine ways.
 fetter: doubt
 tags: arahant, transgression, killing, stealing, sexual misconduct, lying, using stored-up goods, impulse, aversion, delusion, fear, an, an9